mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 * OOP with a bit of FP
 * Very expressive

-^ [Lisa] It's a JVM language that is built by JetBrains, the makers of Android Studio, the most popular IDE for android.
+^ [Lisa] It's a JVM language that is built by JetBrains, the makers of Android Studio, the most popular IDE for android and IntelliJ.

 ^ [Lisa] It's aim is to have 100% interop with Java, which is a bit different from Swift.
 They want all Kotlin code to be reachable from Java.
 This is a great thing, but also holding Kotlin back a bit.